eth-infinitism/landing-page/README.md

-# eip 4337 landing page
+# ERC 4337 landing page
-This is the frontend project of EIP 4377 Landing Page which based on Next.js.
+This is the frontend project of the ERC-4337 Landing Page, based on Next.js.

 ## Development